-- Perceptive and rapid searching and browsing features - Customizable material for full classes or individual students - Myriad options for supplemental learning - Streamlined access to and application of learning objects targeting different learning modalities - Cross-curricular learning opportunities
+- Perceptive and rapid searching and browsing features - Customizable material for full classes or individual students - Myriad options for supplemental learning - Streamlined access to and application of learning objects targeting different learning modalities - Cross-curricular learning opportunities contact: Christina Zarek czarek@lincolnlearningsolutions.org 717-805-2337

-School administrators will appreciate the content bank for its ability to streamline and standardize course creation across subjects, while allowing individual departments to retain a level of ownership in the scope and sequence of their courses.
+School administrators will appreciate the content bank for its ability to streamline and standardize course creation across subjects while allowing individual departments to retain a level of ownership in the scope and sequence of their courses.

-More information about the Lincoln Content Bank is available at the Canvas App Store, in AWS Marketplace, and at Lincoln Learning Solutions.
+More information about the Lincoln Content Bank is available at Lincoln Learning.